First Trip to Europe? Best Places to Visit (#1 May Surprise)

 Popular Banje Beach is just a short walk from Dubrovnik Old Town

-We fell hard for Croatia the first time we went โ€“ a place of medieval walled towns, impossibly clear turquoise waters and UNESCO-listed sights almost too beautiful to be real.
+We fell hard for Croatia the first time we went โ€“ a place of medieval walled towns, impossibly clear turquoise waters and UNESCO-listed sights.

 Itโ€™s not usually the country suggested for a first visit to Europe.
-(Most people point you straight to Italy or France for the big-name capitals.)
+(Most people point you straight to Italy or France for Rome or Paris.)

-But thereโ€™s something to be said for starting somewhere that sets the bar high from day one, right?
+But thereโ€™s something to be said for starting somewhere a bit more relaxing, right?

-A great 14-day itinerary kicks off in Dubrovnik.
-Walk atop the cityโ€™s medieval walls, get happily lost in the Old Town, then cool off with a swim at one of Dubrovnikโ€™s lovely beaches
+One idea… This greatย 14-day itineraryย kicks off in Dubrovnik.
+Walk atop theย cityโ€™s medieval walls, get happily lost in the Old Town, then cool off with a swim at one ofย Dubrovnikโ€™s lovely beaches.ย

 Croatia highlights